olemb/dbfread/README.rst

 Table Attributes
 ----------------

+records
+  If the table is loaded this is a list of records.
+If not, it's a ``RecordIterator`` object.
+In either case, iterating over it or calling ``len()`` on it will give the same results.

 deleted
-  Deleted records.
-If records are in memory this is a list of records, if not it is a ``RecordIterator`` object.
-In any case you can iterate over it and call ``len()`` on it.
+  If the table is loaded this is a list of deleted records.
+If not, it's a ``RecordIterator`` object.
+In either case, iterating over it or calling ``len()`` on it will give the same results.

 loaded
   ``True`` if records are loaded into memory.